 Every attempt will be made to give PD days off the schedule, although this depends on how many fellows and faculty are on the schedule each week.
 The fellow should be available by pager during PD days, and is expected to attend the daily 12:30 working conference.
 The Division Director must approve activities outside of the bone reading area.

-- One week elective/observership in other U-M Radiology divisions.
+- Three weeks elective/observership in other U-M Radiology divisions.
 These are tailored per fellow to afford additional educational experience prior to starting practice.

 Call involves 2 things: